Skip to main content

 What is gelatin?

-Gelatin is a derived protein derived from collagen, a material found in the bones, cartilage and skin of animals.
-The processing of collagen into gelatin transforms it from a highly structured, insoluble protein into a more flexible, soluble molecule with unique gelling properties.
-This structural change makes gelatin valuable for a variety of applications in food, pharmaceuticals and industry.
+Gelatin is a protein derived from collagen, which is found in the bones, cartilage and skin of animals.
+Processing collagen into gelatin transforms it from a rigid, insoluble protein into a flexible, soluble molecule with unique gelling functionalities.
+This structural change makes gelatin valuable for applications in food, pharmaceuticals and industrial products.

 111524_Rousselot_ContentCard_CollagenandGelatinExplained_02.png